 -On westbound Busch Blvd. at North Blvd., there was a green FDOT directional sign with a left arrow and "Fairyland Zoo."

 MARION COUNTY AND NEARBY AREAS:

 -In Belleview, state road 25 from 27/301/441 to SR 35 used to be a county road in the 80's.
 I remember seeing State Road 25 shields patched with a "C" and "COUNTY" stickers at the intersection with 27/301/441.

 -I remember U.S. OLD 301 and U.S. OLD 441 north of Ocala (now C.R.200A and C.R.25A, respectively) and the yellow OLD 301 and brown OLD 441 signs.

 -In the early 80's, I remember seeing a blue pentagon county road 301 sign where NE 160 Ave Rd begins at CR 316 east of Ft.
 McCoy.
-I thought it was funny that there were two different Hwy 301s in Marion County.
-Also, how can I forget the big bridge over the Oklawaha River on CR 316.
-After crossing the bridge, my parents had to pull over because I got sick to my stomach.
+I thought it was funny that there were two different Hwy.
+301s in Marion County.
+Also, how can I forget the big bridge over the Oklawaha River on C.R.
+316. One time, after crossing the bridge, my parents had to pull over because I got sick to my stomach.
 The spelling of Oklawaha is correct for that time period, even though it was recently changed to Ocklawaha.

 More "memories" will be posted as they come to mind.
 If you ever visited or lived in the areas above and would like to share your road memories, please post a comment.
-Also, visit my Flickr page and the sites in the "My Links" column to see some of the highway signs I enjoyed back then.
+Also, visit the sites in the "My Links" column to see some of the highway signs I enjoyed back then.